mcollina/fastq/README.md

 ### queue.error(handler)

-Set a global error handler. `handler(err, task)` will be called when any of the tasks return an error.
+Set a global error handler. `handler(err, task)` will be called each time a task is completed, `err` will be not null if the task has thrown an error.

 -------------------------------------------------------
 <a name="concurrency"></a>